 1. Asgard Swamp

 In the photo below, you can see the path going to the left.
-That’s the path you need to go into to visit the Asgard Swamp.
+That’s the path you must go into to visit the Asgard Swamp.

 One good way to identify that path is by looking for a large rock about 100 metres into that path.